Scaling options for applications in Azure Kubernetes Service (AKS)

-As the horizontal pod autoscaler is effectively updated every 60 seconds, previous scale events may not have successfully completed before another check is made.
-This behavior could cause the horizontal pod autoscaler to change the number of replicas before the previous scale event could receive application workload and the resource demands to adjust accordingly.
+As the HPA is effectively updated every 60 seconds, previous scale events may not have successfully completed before another check is made.
+This behavior could cause the HPA to change the number of replicas before the previous scale event could receive application workload and the resource demands to adjust accordingly.

 To minimize race events, a delay value is set.
-This value defines how long the horizontal pod autoscaler must wait after a scale event before another scale event can be triggered.
+This value defines how long the HPA must wait after a scale event before another scale event can be triggered.
 This behavior allows the new replica count to take effect and the Metrics API to reflect the distributed workload.
-There is no delay for scale-up events as of Kubernetes 1.12, however the delay on scale down events is defaulted to 5 minutes.
+There's no delay for scale-up events as of Kubernetes 1.12, however, the default delay on scale down events is 5 minutes.

-To respond to changing pod demands, Kubernetes has a cluster autoscaler, that adjusts the number of nodes based on the requested compute resources in the node pool.
+To respond to changing pod demands, the Kubernetes cluster autoscaler adjusts the number of nodes based on the requested compute resources in the node pool.
 By default, the cluster autoscaler checks the Metrics API server every 10 seconds for any required changes in node count.
-If the cluster autoscale determines that a change is required, the number of nodes in your AKS cluster is increased or decreased accordingly.
+If the cluster autoscaler determines that a change is required, the number of nodes in your AKS cluster is increased or decreased accordingly.
 The cluster autoscaler works with Kubernetes RBAC-enabled AKS clusters that run Kubernetes 1.10.x or higher.

-Cluster autoscaler is typically used alongside the horizontal pod autoscaler.
-When combined, the horizontal pod autoscaler increases or decreases the number of pods based on application demand, and the cluster autoscaler adjusts the number of nodes as needed to run those additional pods accordingly.
+The cluster autoscaler is typically used alongside the horizontal pod autoscaler.
+When combined, the horizontal pod autoscaler increases or decreases the number of pods based on application demand, and the cluster autoscaler adjusts the number of nodes to run more pods.

 Scale out events

-When the cluster autoscaler notices pods that can't be scheduled because of node pool resource constraints, the number of nodes within the node pool is increased to provide the additional compute resources.
-When those additional nodes are successfully deployed and available for use within the node pool, the pods are then scheduled to run on them.
+When the cluster autoscaler notices pods that can't be scheduled because of node pool resource constraints, the number of nodes within the node pool is increased to provide extra compute resources.
+When the nodes are successfully deployed and available for use within the node pool, the pods are then scheduled to run on them.

-If your application needs to scale rapidly, some pods may remain in a state waiting to be scheduled until the additional nodes deployed by the cluster autoscaler can accept the scheduled pods.
+If your application needs to scale rapidly, some pods may remain in a state waiting to be scheduled until more nodes deployed by the cluster autoscaler can accept the scheduled pods.
 For applications that have high burst demands, you can scale with virtual nodes and Azure Container Instances.